blogc-pagination - blogc's pagination support

 provided tag, instead of filtering the whole file set.

-Boolean (1/y/yes/true/on), if set, blogc(1) will list files in reverse order.
+FILTER_REVERSEBoolean (1/y/yes/true/on), if set, blogc(1) will list files in reverse order.

-, and all the other filters will
+This filter is combined with FILTER_SORT, and all the other filters will

 get the files already in the reverse order.

-Boolean (1/y/yes/true/on), if set, blogc(1) will sort files using the DATE
+FILTER_SORTBoolean (1/y/yes/true/on), if set, blogc(1) will sort files using the DATE

 variable provided in the files, instead of respecting the order of the